ELTE-DH/NoSketch-Engine-Docker/README.md

 - Easy to add corpora (just add vertical file and registry file to the appropriate location, and compile the corpus with one command)
-- CLI commands can be used directly (outside of the docker image)
+- CLI commands can be used directly (outside the docker image)
 - Works on any domain without changing configuration (without HTTPS and Shibboleth)
 - Two example corpora included: [`susanne`](corpora/susanne)
    ([original NoSkE sample corpus](https://corpora.fi.muni.cz/noske/current/src/susanne-example-source.tar.bz2))